Arkisto-Platform/criminal-characters/README.md

 ## Installation

-The following installation instructions have been tested on Macos and assume you are installing in the `~/working` directory, adapt paths give below as necessary if not.
+The following installation instructions have been tested on Macos and assume you are installing in the `~/working` directory, adapt paths given below as necessary if not.

 ## Get the code